CloudLabsAI-Azure/PowerApps-Dev-in-a-Day/02BuildCode.md

     cd PrioritZDnDRanking
     ```

 6. You should now be in the directory you created.
-Create a new component project and install dependencies by running the below command.
+Create a new component project and install dependencies by running the command below.

      ```
      pac pcf init -ns ContosoCoffee --name PrioritZDnDRanking --template dataset --framework react --run-npm-install